dockwall/dotfiles/README.md

 [Full guide with Bluetooth (Arch Linux)](https://wiki.archlinux.org/title/bluetooth)

-1. Install some packages: `sudo pacman -S bluez bluez-utils blueman`
+1. Install these packages: `sudo pacman -S bluez bluez-utils blueman`

 2. Check that `btusb` (generic kernel BT module) is loaded: `lsmod | grep btusb`.
 If it is not, load it by `modprobe btusb`